lalunamel/bun-vscode-extension/README.md

 To run the extension, simply press `F5` or go to `Run and Debug > Run Extension`.
 A new VSCode instance will be started and your extension will be loaded in there.
 You can `console.log` and set breakpoints, too!

+Once the VSCode instance has loaded the extension, open the command pallette with `Cmd + Shift + P` and type `hello world` to find the command added by the extension.

 ## Differences with the stock Yeoman generator

 - This template does not use mocha as described in the [VSCode - Testing Extensions](https://code.visualstudio.com/api/working-with-extensions/testing-extension) docs